waynodiablo/Oystercard/bookmark_manager/bookmark_manager_style.md

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_HrmLraJclly_p.52567_1380217495035_Screen%20Shot%202013-09-26%20at%2018.44.07.png)

 The first step would be to give all children of #user-links the display: inline-block property.
 The second step would be to replace the default button with a beautiful button.
-Just add the class "button" and update the CSS because right now all relevant CSS declarations only apply to links with the class button, whereas we have an input element in the form.
-Also, we'll need to explicitely set font-size: 16px for the "button" class.
+Just add the class 'button' and update the CSS because right now all relevant CSS declarations only apply to links with the class button, whereas we have an input element in the form.
+Also, we'll need to explicitely set font-size: 16px for the 'button' class.

 However, we've just got an unexpected problem.
 Because the box model for a link and an input element differ, setting the width of 80px for the button class produces different results.
 A good solution would be to set the same box model rules for all elements, as we discussed in HTML & CSS.
 We should have done it at the very beginning but it's not too late to change the rules.
 Let's set it now: